 • Supplied with low profile header socket strips to easily plug in any modules or extra hardware.

-• Regular AVR 6 pin ISP connector for reflashing the bootloader, board or direct application programming.
+• Regular AVR 6 pin ISP connector for reflashing the bootloader or direct application programming.

 • On-board reset button.